calypsonet/calypsonet-terminal-api-website/content/community/roadmap/_index.md

 ## Current work and future developments

+In order to support the personalization of the Calypso Prime applet and manage the initialization of OpenSAM solutions, we plan to offer high-level APIs to operate secure channels that comply with the ['GlobalPlatform'](https://globalplatform.org/specs-library/?filter-committee=se) standard.

-For 2025, addition of an interface dedicated to the management of the new Calypso "OpenSAM" secure module.
+Possibly late 2026, addition of an interface dedicated to the management of the new Calypso "OpenSAM" secure module.
  - No impact on the secure card transaction thanks to the abstraction provided by the Calypso Crypto Symmetric interface.
  - OpenSAM selection and personalization functions.